adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/download/v1/download/README.md

 ### Component Policy Configuration Properties
 The following configuration properties are used:

-1. `./actionText` - defines the default action text to use if none is provided in the edit dialog.
 2. `./allowUpload` - defines whether direct upload from a local file system is allowed.
 3. `./titleType` - defines the HTML element to use for the download title.
 4. `./displaySize` - defines whether the file size should be displayed.